onetoneisme/blackjack/units_refactored/CF for developers/Intermediate/12 Factor Apps (basic)/01_Objective.md

-## Objective
+## Objectives

-In this lesson you will learn how to implement 12 Factors(http://12factor.net/) in CloudFoundry using Spring.
+In this lesson, you will learn how to implement [12-factor apps](http://12factor.net/) in Cloud Foundry, using Spring.
-Also you will take a look at some new CF cli commands.
+Also, you will get familiar with some new CF CLI commands.

-To successfully complete this lesson you need Git, Java 8, Maven, CF cli already installed on your machine.
+To successfully complete this lesson, you need to have Git, Java 8, Maven, and the CF CLI already installed on your machine.

-Please check
+Please run the next three commands to check that all the required software is installed:
 ```sh
 $ java -version
 ```